 Staff at Safe Schools may access support and advice on matters like how to:

-- satisfy the Department's Gender Identity Policy and anti-discrimination legislation
+- satisfy the Department's policies regarding sexual and gender diversity and Victorian and Australian anti-discrimination legislation

 - adopt a whole-school approach to preventing discrimination, harassment and bullying